 Purpose

-The purpose of this document is to identify major requirements of the research communities with respect to open data access, which would enable and foster publication of research data and results in an open manner, under certain restrictions depending on some domain specific policies.
-The document’s goal is to select and propose technology or set of technologies, which will serve as the basis of EGI’s Open Data Access platform.
+The purpose of this document is to identify major requirements of the research communities with respect to open data access, which would enable and foster publication of research data and results in an open manner, under certain restrictions depending on some domain-specific policies.
+The document’s goal is to select and propose technology or set of technologies, which will serve as the basis for the EGI’s Open Data Access platform.

 Our Problems

-The main issues and challenges that were driving the preparation of this report included:
+The main issues and challenges that have driven the preparation of this report include:

-How to better understand the communities requirements
+How to better understand the communities requirements;

-How to efficiently get desired information
+How to efficiently get desired information;

-How to efficient communicate and manage the complex process
+How to efficiently communicate and manage the complex process;

-How to conduct valuable analysis and reveal insights
+How to conduct valuable analysis and reveal insights;

-How to provider useful recommendations for development
+How to provide useful recommendations for development.

 Scope of the investigation